nexneo/short/README.md

 #### Usage

-`short http://github.com` will print short url
+`short http://github.com` will print short URL, and copy short URL to clipboard (Mac OS X only)

-`short -c http://github.com` will copy short url to clipboard (Mac OS X only)
+`short -p http://github.com` will only print short URL to stdout (pipe friendly)